LegacyNsfw/Cpu32Emulator/misc/journal.md

 Then it added the Unicorn package.

-Then it wrote all of the code in the "Phase 1" commit.
+Then it wrote all of the code in the "Phase 1" commit, and [this](claude-phase1.md).

+Me:

+> Implement phase 2.

+Claude:

+> I'll now implement Phase 2: Core Emulation Engine.
+Let me start by examining the current state and then implementing the Unicorn integration, memory management, and single-step execution functionality.